SaltyGoo/saltygoo.github.io/pages/BaldurHex/05-WyrmsCrossing.md

  ---

-<span class="blacktitle"> Feature A - Fishing Village </span>
+<span class="blacktitle"> Feature A - Wyrm's Crossing </span>

-A handful of simple houses are clustered on the sandy banks of the Chiontar estuary.
-Drying nets and fishes sway in the wind while Baldur's Gate can be seen looming across the river.
+Massive stone bridge that crosses the Chiontar along the Coast Way near Baldur's Gate.
+Rempant banditry has led the Flaming Fist mercenaries to close it until further notice.

 ---

-<span class="blacktitle"> Feature B - Brun's Farm</span>
+<span class="blacktitle"> Feature B - Merchant Camp</span>

-One of the small farms lining the Coast Way near Baldur's Gate.
-This one stands discreetely on the outskirts of Peldvale, suggesting it could be a safe haven.
+Merchant caravans from the Amn and beyond that have survived the bandit raids are stuck here until the bridge is open.
+Tension is high.

 ---

-<span class="blacktitle"> Feature C - The Ankheg Pit </span>
+<span class="blacktitle"> Feature C - Tenya's Hut </span>

-Corroded tunnels in the farmland lead to a dark, damp nest.
+Further along the river and hidden by fog stands the hovel of Tenya, the local sea witch.